MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/network-virtualization-using-generic-routing-encapsulation--nvgre--task-offload.md

 :::image type="content" source="images/nvgre.png" alt-text="Diagram comparing original packet and GRE-encapsulated packet.
 Both have MAC, IP header, TCP header, and TCP user data.
 GRE-encapsulated packet also has outer MAC, outer IP header, and GRE.":::

-NDIS 6.30 (available in Windows Server 2012 and later) introduces NVGRE Task Offload, which makes it possible to use NVGRE-formatted packets with:
+NDIS 6.30 (available in Windows Server 2012 and later) introduces NVGRE task offload, which makes it possible to use NVGRE-formatted packets with:

 - Large send offload (LSO)
 - Virtual machine queue (VMQ)